AlgorithmicPolicyIndex/ChatPlays/readme.md

 	"height": 665,

 	// Colors
-	// I personally use this sight to find the values of colors, you can also use formats such as underscores and more
+	// I personally use this site to find the values of colors, you can also use formats such as underscores and more
 	// https://gist.github.com/kkrypt0nn/a02506f3712ff2d1c8ca7c9e0aed7c06
 	"username": "35",
 	"moderator": "34",